grometmug11/Webpages-Sites/HTML Lessons/UNDERCONSTRUCTION/README.md

 Starting HTML Lessons, linking HTML Pages that illustrate different lessons

 **Purpose:** build simple webpages that are linked to each other, rendered in a browser
-- All can be opened in ATOM and
+- All can be opened in ATOM and rendered in a browser to visualize lesson material

+*Purpose of this website is a teaching lesson of what is explained in the ReadMe File*

+---

 ## Progressions & Additional Notes